-4. In situations of force majeure where it is not reasonably possible to provide education in the manner referred to in the Course Guide, a different form of education may be temporarily used.
-The condition in this respect is that the learning objectives set must be achieved even with the change of form.
+4. In situations of force majeure where it is not reasonably possible to provide education in the manner referred to in the Course Catalogue, a different form of education may be temporarily used.
+On the condition that the learning goals can still be achieved given the different form.